ARM-software/arm-trusted-firmware/docs/firmware-design.md

 BL3-1 performs detailed platform initialization, which enables normal world software to function correctly.
 It also retrieves entrypoint information for the BL3-3 image loaded by BL2 from the platform defined memory address populated by BL2.
-BL3-1 also initializes UART0 (PL011 console), which enables access to the `printf` family of functions in BL3-1.
+BL3-1 also initializes a UART (PL011 console), which enables access to the `printf` family of functions in BL3-1.
 It enables the system level implementation of the generic timer through the memory mapped interface.